 Use the Right Ingredients

-This recipe for keratosis pilaris cream uses baking soda to exfoliate the skin.
-It has a finer particle size that’s gentler and very cleansing for dry skin.
+This recipe for keratosis pilaris cream uses baking soda and several other natural ingredients to exfoliate the skin.
+All ingredients have a finer particle size that’s gentler and very cleansing for dry skin.

 It’s important to use this cream consistently to improve the appearance of keratosis pilaris, a few times a week or even daily for those prone to frequent outbreaks.
 Well exfoliated skin will be less likely to accumulate the dead skin cells and keratin that plug hair follicles.